MailTape/MailTape-v1/_posts/2019-06-16-Camilla-George.md

 _Sanjay_: **"**Recorded in one take during an improvised session in Brooklyn, this piece eschews the robustness generally associated with improvisation.
 The music reveals itself slowly and in a most quiet self-effacing way.**"**

 <p id="outroduction"> That's it for this morning.
 As always, thank you so much for joining us this Sunday.
-Much love and respect to [James Brandon Lewis](http://www.jblewis.com/) for his Sunday selections, and to [Pierre-Julien Fieux](https://pierrejulienfieux.com/) for his stunning illustration.</p>
+Much love and respect to [Camilla George](http://camillageorge.com/) for her Sunday selections, and to [Anthony Dujardin](https://www.instagram.com/fromthegarden/) for his brilliant illustration.</p>